Pangolin: Reproduction

-Pangolins are solitary and meet only to mate, with mating typically taking place at night after the male and female pangolin meet near a watering hole.
+Pangolins are solitary and meet only to reproduce, with mating typically taking place at night after the male and female pangolin meet near a watering hole.
 Males are larger than females, weighing up to 40% more.
 While the mating season is not defined, they typically mate once each year, usually during the summer or autumn.
 Rather than the males seeking out the females, males mark their location with urine or feces and the females find them.
 If competition over a female occurs, the males use their tails as clubs to fight for the opportunity to mate with her.

 Gestation periods differ by species, ranging from roughly 70 to 140 days.
 African pangolin females usually give birth to a single offspring at a time, but the Asiatic species may give birth to from one to three.
 Weight at birth is 80 to 450 g, and the average length is 150 mm.
 At the time of birth, the scales are soft and white.
 After several days, they harden and darken to resemble those of an adult pangolin.
 During the vulnerable stage, the mother stays with her offspring in the burrow, nursing it, and wraps her body around it if she senses danger.
-The young cling to the mother's tail as she moves about, although, in burrowing species, they remain in the burrow for the first 2–4 weeks of life.
+The young cling to the mother's tail as she moves about, although, in burrowing species, they remain in the burrow for the first two to four weeks of life.
 At one month, they first leave the burrow riding on the mother's back.
-Weaning takes place around 3 months of age, when the young begin to eat insects in addition to nursing.
-At 2 years of age, the offspring are sexually mature and are abandoned by the mother.
+Weaning takes place around three months of age, when the young begin to eat insects in addition to nursing.
+At two years of age, the offspring are sexually mature and are abandoned by the mother.